 Team 16: (E. Delabesse): to understand how altered transcription factors drive leukemogenesis

-The hematopoietic stem cell differentiation allow the production of blood cells.
-This process is finely regulated by extrinsic factors (adhesion molecules, cytokines) and intrinsic factors (transcription factors (TF)).
+Hematopoietic stem cell differentiation (hematopoiesis) leads to the production of all blood cell types in a highly accurate balance.
+This complex process is finely regulated by extrinsic factors (adhesion molecules, cytokines) and intrinsic factors such as transcription factors (TF).

-- assess their role in the leukemic process.
+- assessing their role in the leukemic process.